oshkoshbagoshh/nodejsfileexplorer/README.md

 - If a user clicks on a file, the program will display the file contents (including playing audio and videos in the browser)
 - this is done efficiently by streaming chunks of data
 - Users can sort files by name, date modified, and size
-- the front-end was built using boostrap and basic HTML
+- the front-end was built using bootstrap and basic HTML

 ## Table of Contents (Optional)